Opticomm has a wide range of service providers on its network and the list is expanding all the time.

 No. There are no on-going fees from Opticomm.
 For free-to-air TV faults, Opticomm reserve the right to charge maintenance fees after the 2-year warranty period has expired.

 There is a warranty period for the free-to-air TV service only.
 This is 2 years from the date Opticomm completed the Network Termination Device installation.
-Ongoing maintenance of the Opticomm infrastructure for your internet, Foxtel and phone services is included within your retail service fee.
+Ongoing maintenance of the Opticomm infrastructure for your internet or phone services is included within your retail service fee.

 Opticomm’s network has more than sufficient capacity to provide superfast internet speeds.
 The Opticomm network easily delivers the bandwidth that each of our service providers have purchased from us.
 However, please note that Opticomm offers different product quality options to our service providers.
 It is up to the service providers to ensure they purchase the correct product options to ensure they have sufficient bandwidth to adequately service their end users’ requirements.
 The design decisions of the service provider, along with the service provider’s traffic class allocations, the end user equipment, quality of the home wiring and the speed of the servers providing the internet content, will largely determine the speed the end-user can achieve.
 Please contact your service provider for further information or if you are experiencing problems.